Tarteletter (Tartlets w/ Chicken and Asparagus)

 • To make the creamy sauce, start by melting 4 tbsp of butter over medium heat in a large pot.
 Once the butter has fully melted, add 5 tbsp of flour and whisk into the butter.
 You want to cook this just enough to get rid of any raw flour taste, so just a minute or two.

-• After about a minute, start adding your milk to the pot slowly, whisking constantly to avoid lumps.
-Once you have added all the milk, start adding your chicken stock, still whisking continuously.
+• Once you have added all the milk, start adding your chicken stock, still whisking continuously.
 Bring the mixture to a boil for at least a few minutes.
 You should be left with a creamy and thick sauce.
 If it is very thick and more paste like, you can add more stock and whisk it in!
 Make sure to season to taste.

-Cooking a roux for the base of the tartlet filling.
+Making sauce for the tartlet filling.

 • If you're not going to serve them immediately, you can chill the filling and cover the pastry cases at room temperature until ready to assemble and eat.
 Just make sure to heat the filling up again before assembling!
 When you're ready to serve, spoon the mixture into your tart shells.
 Top with fresh herbs such as parsley and enjoy!